Nels-G/VisionSlide/README.md

 ---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 ## 🎬 Demo

-A comprehensive video demo will be added once the first stable prototype is ready.
+A demo video will be added once the first stable prototype is ready.

 ![Demo GIF placeholder](assets/demo.gif)
 *Demo coming soon...*